Baker Capital

 Venture Round in 2000

-Teem Photonics S.A., based in Meylan, France, specializes in the manufacture and sale of passively Q-switched microlasers and photonics integrated circuits utilizing ion-exchange technology.
-The company’s microlasers are known for generating sub-nanosecond, high peak power pulses in compact packages at high repetition rates, making them suitable for various industrial applications.
-Teem Photonics also provides a range of products including infrared, green, and ultraviolet lasers, along with advanced integrated optics solutions for fields such as biomedical, marking, sensing, and material processing.
-Additionally, the company offers custom integrated optics devices, optical design, foundry services, and technical support.
-Established in 1998, Teem Photonics has expanded its operations globally, with offices in Europe, Asia and the Pacific, North America, and Mexico.
+Teem Photonics S.A. is a manufacturer based in Meylan, France, specializing in passively Q-switched microlasers and photonics integrated circuits utilizing ion exchange technology.
+The company's Q-switched microlasers are known for their distinctive capabilities of generating sub-nanosecond, high peak power pulses from compact packages at elevated repetition rates.
+Teem Photonics also provides a range of products, including infrared, green, and ultraviolet lasers, as well as three-dimensional microfabrication solutions.
+Their offerings cater to diverse applications such as biomedical uses, marking, sensing, material processing, and advanced optical systems.
+Additionally, the company develops custom optical devices and solutions for silicon-photonics connections, along with comprehensive optical design, testing, assembly, packaging, and technical support services.
+Teem Photonics, founded in 1998, maintains a global presence with offices across Europe, the Asia-Pacific region, North America, and Mexico.

 Totality